fxx40a3/Research/README.md

 ```
 https://www.geeksforgeeks.org/computer-vision-projects/
 Detect the RGB color from a webcam using Python – OpenCV
-Face Detection using Python and OpenCV with a webcam
 Face and Hand Landmarks Detection using Python – Mediapipe, OpenCV
 Real-Time Edge Detection using OpenCV
 Implement Canny Edge Detector in Python using OpenCV